 The new PG Alta series launched by Shure captures sound for versatile applications using Cardiod Condenser & Dynamic microphones.
 Polar pattern of a microphone is the sensitivity to sound relative to the direction or angle from which it arrives.
 The most common patterns are Omnidirectional, Cardioid & Supercardioid.
 A cardioid microphone has the most sensitivity at the front and is least at the back, suitable for stage performances.
 It cuts out ambient noise and reduces feedback more than the omnidirectional.

-The microphones are sleek black metallic that reduce feedback and background noise with the assurance of high fidelity sound.
+The microphones are sleek black metallic that reduces feedback and background noise with the assurance of high fidelity sound.

 The following microphones can be used for various purposes as outlined: